You can't complete a project without resources, and you can't finish your project plan without a complementary project resource management plan.

 Having multiple alternatives can positively influence your costs, timeline, and the reliability of the project.
 These alternative approaches can be reviewed and stitched together for the most efficient resource planning.

-Including a detailed timeline helps to take the guesswork out of the project timeline and provides an accurate project schedule for managers and teams to measure milestone and project progress.
+Including a detailed timeline helps take the guesswork out of the project timeline and provides an accurate project schedule for managers and teams to measure milestones and project progress.

 By quantifying the work an employee is able to do, project managers can make better, strategic decisions regarding who takes part in a project and when.
-This results in a more realistic and manageable workload for team members.
+This is a key resource management skill, and it results in a more realistic and manageable workload for team members.

 Team members can easily become overworked just as resources can be overused.
-This can have long-term side effects.
-Stress at work can affect their sleep, their health, and overall job satisfaction.
+This can have long-term side effects: stress at work can affect sleep, health, and overall job satisfaction.

 With effective resource management, project managers can pinpoint where a project is lacking and provide more insight into whether the “resource pool” is sufficient or whether to bring on a temporary hire.

-On one side of the coin, resource management plans help to avoid overwhelming management and employees.
-On the other side, these plans make sure companies and businesses take advantage of the resources that they have and create a more balanced workload.
+Resource management plans make sure companies and businesses are effectively using the resources that they have and creating a balanced workload.

-With a good resource management plan, project estimates become easier to deal with.
-Project managers are able to break down where resources are needed in terms of associated costs and allocated budget.
-This also allows PMs to empower other team members and salespeople to better calculate costs and project margins.
+With a good resource management plan, project estimates become easier to come up with.
+Project managers are able to break down where to allocate resources in terms of associated costs and budget, and then better calculate costs and project margins.
+It can also help them plan resources for multiple projects that will be completed simultaneously.

 Project resource management plans solve some of the most common challenges in resource management, including: